2016rshah/jkk-scavenger-hunt/posts/four.md

 %Rushi Shah
 %1 January 2014

+#Q
+Find at least two (2) photographs of the exterior of the building.
+Include titles and captions on something noteworthy.
+Label the building materials on one of the photographs

+#A

 ![Dome of JKK: entrance someone sees as they approach the building.
 As they enter they will see the interior of dome painted with Rajasthani artwork](http://jawaharkalakendra.rajasthan.gov.in/images/jkk-about.jpg)

 <hr>